Getting started with Zoom Webinars

 There are a few ways that you can start your webinar.

-- If you have added this to your calendar, click on the link displayed on your calendar reminder.
-Make sure that you are logged into your Zoom account before clicking the link.
+If you have added this webinar event to your calendar, click the link displayed on your calendar reminder.
+Ensure that you are signed in to your Zoom account before clicking the link.